usds/SME-QA-Website/pages/phases/job-announcement/create-job-announcement.md

 Duties should be informed by the job tasks you documented during job analysis.
 Place the most important job duties as the first few bullets.

-If you are posting for multiple roles (this is not typical), and your SMEs determine in job analysis that applicants can only reasonably apply for a subset of roles, include this text in this section (moddifying the specific number as appropriate):
+If you are posting for multiple roles (this is not typical), and your SMEs determine in job analysis that applicants should only reasonably be allowed to apply for a subset of those roles, include this text in this section (modifying the specific number as appropriate):

 > You may apply for up to two (2) roles using the Apply button at the bottom of the page.
 If you choose more than (2) you will only be considered for the first two selected in the order they are listed.